Omar Beća

-Omar Beća (born 1 January 2002) is a Bosnian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Željezničar and the Bosnia and Herzegovina U21 national team.
+Omar Beća (born 1 January 2002) is a Bosnian professional footballer who plays as a defensive midfielder for First League of the Federation of Bosnia and Herzegovina club Radnik Hadžići.

 He started his professional career at Željezničar.

 Club career

 Željezničar

 Beća started playing football at hometown club Željezničar.
 On 27 November 2020, he made his professional debut against Mladost Doboj Kakanj at the age of 18.
 In July 2021, Beća signed his first professional contract with Željezničar.
 He scored his first professional goal for the club on 20 March 2022, in a league game against Velež Mostar.

 On 27 June 2022, Beća extended his contract with Željezničar.
+In October 2023, after making only one appearance in the 2023–24 season, he terminated his contract with Željezničar and left the club.

+Igman Konjic

+On 13 January 2024, Beća signed a contract until summer 2024 with Igman Konjic.

 International career

 Beća represented Bosnia and Herzegovina on various youth levels.

 Personal life

 Beća's father Damir was also a professional footballer and is currently a football manager.